(Rev. March 28, 2023)

 - have other COVID-19-related family care needs

-If you become sick due to COVID-19 or develop any other serious medical condition requiring medical leave or accommodation, please contact Human Resources.
+If you become sick due to COVID-19 or develop any other serious medical condition requiring medical leave, please contact Human Resources.

-The option to take a Voluntary Reduction in Time Base (VRTB) is still available for spring quarter per the CFA-CSU MOU dated June 5, 2020.
-The University, at the sole discretion of the appropriate administrator, may grant a request from a Tenure-line faculty member, a Lecturer with a full-time three-year appointment, a full-time Counselor, or a full-time Librarian for a temporary reduction in time base for the 2020-2021 academic year.
+The option to take a Voluntary Reduction in Time Base (VRTB) has been extended through AY 2021-22 and is available to full-time faculty per the CFA-CSU MOU dated June 1, 2021.
+The University, at the sole discretion of the appropriate administrator, may grant a request from a Tenure Track faculty or temporary faculty (lecturer, librarian, or counselor) with a 3-year appointment for a temporary reduction in time base for the 2021-2022 academic year.
 Full-time faculty may reduce a maximum of 8 WTUs each quarter and full-time counselors and librarians may request work hours reduced by up to 16 hours per week; salaries and CalPERS service credit accrual are adjusted accordingly.
 (A request for time base reduction must be for the entire term and may not be rescinded.)
-For more information, see CFA-CSU MOU dated June 5, 2020.
+For more information, see CFA-CSU MOU dated June 1, 2021.
 To initiate a request for Voluntary Reduction in Time Base (VRTB), inform your college administrator and department head/chair of your interest.
 The college administrator will initiate the form and route it to you and the dean or appropriate administrator for approval.
 Please preview a sample form here.
+According to the MOU, requests for VRTB were due August 1, 2021.

 - Whenever possible (e.g., except in the case of onset of illness), request leave and receive approval from appropriate administrator in advance, similar to when using planned sick leave or vacation.